German honorifics: Academics

 Doktor and Magistra are the only honorifics (other than those of lower nobility) which can be combined not only with Frau but also with Fräulein (subject to the general caveats concerning the use of Fräulein).
 However, a practising female physician or attorney would be Frau Doktor if holding a doctorate; a Fräulein Doktor suggests an unmarried woman with a doctorate in an academic (or retired) position.

+In German, the last name can be added after the honorific and academic title, e.g., "Frau Professor Müller".

 Judiciary

-The otherwise outdated use of calling people with Herr and their functions (when they are not ranks of any kind) is in full vigour as far as courtrooms are concerned, where the participants will all the time be addressed as Herr Angeklagter ("Mr. Defendant"), Herr Verteidiger ("Mr. Defending Counsel"), Herr Zeuge ("Mr. Witness"), Herr Kläger ("Mr. Plaintiff") and so forth.
+The otherwise outdated use of calling people with Herr and their functions (when they are not ranks of any kind) is in full vigour as far as courtrooms are concerned, where the participants are addressed as Herr Angeklagter ("Mr. Defendant"), Herr Verteidiger ("Mr. Defending Counsel"), Herr Zeuge ("Mr. Witness"), Herr Kläger ("Mr. Plaintiff") and so forth for the duration of the trial.
 Judges are Herr Richter, Herr Vorsitzender, Herr Vizepräsident or Herr Präsident (depending on their rank), similarly the public prosecutors (usually Herr Staatsanwalt).

 Military

 The general address for soldiers is Herr (or nowadays Frau) plus their military rank, e. g., Herr Leutnant.
 If needed for distinction, the last name can be attached.
 Subordinates can alternatively be called with rank plus last-name.
 For soldiers who know each other, for Mannschaften (enlisted personnel not NCOs) among themselves, and also for an officer from the same unit to an enlisted soldier whom he knows personally, the rank can fall away except if the subordinate addresses the superior, but Herr is never attached to the last-name simply.

 Superiors can alternatively call their enlisted subordinates by their function (e. g.
 Richtschütze "gunner", Kraftfahrer "motorist", Truppführer "assistant squad leader", and so forth).

 The NVA used Genosse ("Comrade") instead of Herr.
 In the Imperial Army, the style of "Excellency" was appropriate for some high-ranking generals.

 A direct equivalent to the frequent anglophone use of "Sir" does not exist.